Assisted training flexible [AsA flex]

 Consultation hours in Kassel

-• Weekly attendance at the Max Eyth Vocational School (Wednesdays; 3:00 PM – 4:00 PM)
+• Weekly attendance at the Max-Eyth vocational school (Wednesdays; 3:00 PM – 4:00 PM)

-• Two-week presence at the Willy Brandt Vocational School (Fridays; 2:30 – 3:30 p.m.)
+• Two-week attendance at the Willy Brandt Vocational School (Fridays; 2:30 p.m. – 3:30 p.m.)

 Lisa Rauch